EvanTheBoy/EvanTheBoy/README.md

 I have completed a few projects written in Java, Python, and Golang, along with a research project on NLP.
 I am also learning new technologies and continuously improving myself.

-We are all on our way to becoming stronger, and that will never stop.
-If you have a favorable impression of me, please do not hesitate to contact me by my email and I believe we can have a great conversation!
+We are all on our journey to becoming stronger, and that journey will never end.
+If you have a favorable impression of me, please feel free to contact me via email.
+I believe we can have a great conversation!
 <!--
 **EvanTheBoy/EvanTheBoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.